TommyJones/mvrsquared/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/tommyjones/mvrsquared/master.svg)](https://codecov.io/github/tommyjones/mvrsquared?branch=master)

 Welcome to the `mvrsquared` package!
-This package does one thing: calculate the [coefficinet of determination](https://en.wikipedia.org/coefficient-of-determination) or R-squared.
+This package does one thing: calculate the coefficient of determination or R-squared.
 However, this implementation is different from what you may be familiar with.
 In addition to the standard R-squared used frequently in linear regression, `mvrsquared` calculates R-squared for multivariate outcomes.
 (This is why there is an 'mv' in `mvrsquared`).

 `mvrsquared` implements R-squared based on a derivation in [this paper](https://arxiv.org/abs/1911.11061).
 It's the same definition of R-squared you're probably familiar with ($1 - \frac{SSE}{SST}$) but generalized to n-dimensions.